Transferring to the next school phase for children with an Education, Health and Care Plan

 - Is there a breakfast club or after school activities that my child can be involved in?

-- Does the school specialise in a particular area such as science or sport?
+- Does the school specialise in a particular subject area such as science or sport?

 - How will the school keep me informed of my child’s progress?

-Parents or carers should make clear to the Local Authority their preferred school during this meeting.
-At these reviews, teachers and specialists will work with you and share ideas about the best way to meet your child’s needs in the future.
-Your child’s EHC plan will be amended based on the information provided at his / her Transfer Review, which will be processed according to statutory timescales.
-This is part of the preparation for the move to a new school.
-At the Transfer Review you should complete a form with your views also stating your school preference.
+You can make clear your preferred choice of school for your child during this meeting.
+If you are unsure, there will be teachers and specialists who will work with you and share ideas about the best way to meet your child’s needs going forward.
+You may also wish to seek the support of SENDIASS throughout the process.
+Your child’s EHC plan will be discussed and amended, where needed, based on the information provided at the meeting, to ensure that it is up-to-date in preparation for them transferring to a new school.
+Any changes to your child’s EHCP will be processed according to statutory timescales.
+At the Transfer Review meeting you will also be asked to complete a form with your views that states your preferred school for your child and your reasons for requesting that particular school.

 What happens next?